-DECwindows Motif for OpenVMS Alpha Disk Space Requirements
+DECwindows Motif for OpenVMS for Integrity servers Disk Space Requirements

-To support full OpenVMS Alpha and full DECwindows Motif for OpenVMS Alpha, a system disk with at least 550 MB is recommended.
+To support full OpenVMS for Integrity servers and full DECwindows Motif for OpenVMS for Integrity servers, a system disk with at least 707 MB is recommended.
 However, a subset of the DECwindows Motif environment can be installed.
-The disk space required for the installation of DECwindows Motif is 159 MB.
-The permanent amount of space used is 145 MB.
-An additional 33 MB is needed to install the DECwindows X11 Display Server and associated files.
-(The DECwindows X11 Display Server and associated files.)
-These disk space requirements are in addition to the disk space required for the OpenVMS Alpha operating system, as indicated in the OpenVMS Alpha Disk Space Requirements table.
+The permanent amount of space used is 135 MB.
+These disk space requirements are in addition to the disk space required for the OpenVMS for Integrity servers operating system, as indicated in the OpenVMS for Integrity servers Disk Space Requirements table.

-Installation of the DECwindows Motif layered product gives you the option of installing any or all of the following components:
+Installation of the DECwindows Motif layered product gives customers the option of installing any or all of the following components:

-- Run-time support (base kit) 33 MB.
-This section provides support for running DECwindows Motif for OpenVMS Alpha applications on Alpha compute servers and is a required part of the installation. - New Desktop 24 MB.
+- Run-time support (base kit) 60 MB.
+This section provides support for running DECwindows Motif for OpenVMS for Integrity servers applications on Integrity servers and is a required part of the installation. - New Desktop 35 MB.
 This is an optional component that allows use of the New Desktop environment.
-It includes applications and application programming interfaces (APIs). - DECwindows desktop 11 MB.
-This component is also optional, but you should install either the New Desktop or the DECwindows desktop to create a usable system.
-The DECwindows desktop is the user interface that was included in previous versions of DECwindows Motif and includes the DECwindows Session Manager, FileView, and the Motif Window Manager. - Programming support 32 MB.
-This section includes support for the C, C++, Fortran, and Pascal programming languages.
-If you install a subset of languages, the amount of disk space required will be less. - Example files approximately 26 MB. - Translated image support approximately 20 MB
+It includes applications and application programming interfaces (APIs). - DECwindows desktop 8 MB.
+The DECwindows desktop is the user interface that was included in previous versions of DECwindows Motif and includes the DECwindows Session Manager, FileView, and the Motif Window Manager. - Programming support 8 MB.
+This number includes support for the C, Pascal, and FORTRAN programming languages and for the New Desktop.
+If only a subset of languages is installed, the amount of disk space required will be less. - Programming examples 8 MB.
+This number includes example audio files, the DECwindows desktop, and the New Desktop.
+If only a subset of example files is installed, the amount of disk space required will be less and elsewhere.

-Layered Product Disk Space and Memory Space Requirements

-In addition to the disk space used directly by VSI or third-party layered products, there may be additional space used to store information from those products in OpenVMS help libraries, command tables, object libraries, and elsewhere.
 The amount of additional disk space required cannot be exactly predicted due to the possibility of recovering unused space already existing in those library files.
-Unusually large modules contributed by layered products can also affect the amount of space required when upgrading to a new version of the OpenVMS operating system.
+Unusually large modules contributed by layered products can also affect the amount of space required for upgrading to a new version of the OpenVMS for Integrity servers operating systems.

+Layered Product Disk Space Requirements

+In addition to the disk space used directly by VSI or third-party layered products, there may be additional space used to store information from those products in OpenVMS help libraries, command tables, object libraries,